Greens, Greens, Greens…Who Would Have Thought They Were This Important?

 Basically, vegetables and fruit are alkaline forming, while most grains, nuts, seeds dairy, sugar, and animal products are acid forming.
 This is quite the opposite of how most Americans eat.
 No wonder there is so much heart disease, cancers, and illness in our country!

 So, back to greens…greens, the darker the better, are the richest source of chlorophyll.
 Chlorophyll is the pigment that captures energy from the sun.
-It also gives plants their green color, and is what assists us in producing energy.
-Consuming wheat grass juice and the juice from other cereal greens, such as barley grass, rye and spelt, as well as “juice from the sea”, like spirulina and chorella, contain some the highest and riches sources of anti-oxidants and chlorophyll.
+It also gives plants their green color and is what assists us in producing energy.
+Consuming wheat grass juice and the juice from other cereal greens, such as barley grass, rye and spelt, as well as “juice from the sea”, like spirulina and chlorella, contain some the highest and richest sources of antioxidants and chlorophyll.
 These are especially recommended if you want to kick-start your health!

 Chlorophyll is the lifeblood of the plant and differs from the hemoglobin in our blood only slightly.
 Therefore, it feeds our blood and helps our red blood cells carry oxygen to cells throughout our body.
 Hence, this is where our energy comes from whenever we consume a large portion of leafy greens!

-Greens- dark leafy greens, (spinach, kale, collards, swiss chard, romaine, dark leafy lettuces, arugula, watercress)
+Greens- dark leafy greens, (spinach, kale, collards, Swiss chard, romaine, dark leafy lettuces, arugula, watercress, and wild vegetables, such as nettle, dandelion, chickweed, purslane, etc. See more on wild vegetables here: https://veronicashealthyliving.com/wild-greens-for-raising-immunity/

 There are many ways to include leafy greens into your diet.
 Below are just a few of the ways I have added greens to mine and my family’s diet over the years: